 The Company defines its market competitive position for base salaries as the 50th percentile.
 This represents a change over the years from a market competitive position of the 60th percentile for base salaries.
-To determine the salary for the Chief Executive Officer and the four highest paid executive officers, the Compensation Committee reviewed projected 1999 salary data for companies within our industry and companies of comparable size and complexity.
+To determine the salary for the Chief Executive Officer and the four highest paid executive officers, the Compensation Committee reviewed projected year 2001 salary data for companies within our industry and companies of comparable size and complexity.
 Based upon this data, base salaries were established to approximate the 50th percentile for comparable positions in companies both within our industry and companies from general industry.
+For year 2001, the base salaries of the Chief Executive Officer and the four other highest paid executive officers were not increased over the prior year.
+Mr. Powers, however, upon his promotion to President and Chief Executive Officer, effective July 1, 2001, did receive an increase in base salary commensurate with his new position.